zwbetz-gh/zwbetz/content/blog/create-a-text-file-in-memory-then-download-it-on-button-click-with-vanilla-js/index.md

 toc: false
 ---

 This solution is simple.
 It's the coming up with this solution that took time.
-But, what's new.
+Alas, what's new.

 <!--more-->